IT4Change/IT4C.dev/docs/people/mathias-lenz.md

 - Frontend development
 - Design-Eye

-And with a hands-on mentality, he can also contribute to other areas and quickly familiarise himself with new approaches and tools in order to get an idea or project to work.
+And with a hands-on mentality, he can also contribute to other areas and familiarise himself with new approaches and tools to get an idea or project to work.

 ## Expertise & Projects